Nivedha122002/admin/README.md

 # Steps to Create an Admin Panel with Angular:
 1. Angular Setup:
-Set up your Angular environment by installing Angular CLI and creating a new Angular project.
+Set up your Angular environment by installing Angular CLI and creating a new Angular project .

 npm install -g @angular/cli
 ng new admin-panel

 # Designing Layouts and Components:
-Define the layout and structure of your admin panel.
+Define the layout and structure of your admin panel using dependency injection (nav ,header,footer).
 Create components for different sections like dashboard, user management, settings, analytics, etc.

 # Routing Configuration:
 Use Angular Router to set up routing for various sections/pages within the admin panel.
-For Example
+# For Example
 const routes: Routes = [
   { path: 'dashboard', component: DashboardComponent },
   { path: 'users', component: UsersComponent },